top of page

 Extras 5

-Outside the track, a large inclined zip-line is available to thrill race fans with a view of the front stretch.
-Also, in 2023 a live driver talk was held for fans to watch interviews with the drivers, during the SRO Motorsports Twitch show with Ash Vandelay.
+Outside the track, a large, inclined zip-line is available to thrill race fans with a view of the front stretch.
+Also, a live driver talk is held during the SRO Motorsports Twitch show with Ash Vandelay, for fans to watch interviews with the drivers.
 Fans can also take part in the popular go-kart facility, located right behind the main grandstands throughout the weekend.

 Final Thoughts